 Some students who recently enrolled in your school may not have a pre-ID label or appear on your Master Student List.
 You can accommodate these students as long as you have enough materials, staff, and seats.
-If unable to test them, include these students in your list of makeups needed, as detailed later in this section.
+If unable to test them, include these students in your list of absentees.

 Photo ID is not required for students from your school who are familiar to the testing staff.
 If you're asked to test students who don't attend your school, you'll need to check their identification.
 Advise these students to keep their IDs handy during test day.
-See Photo ID Requirements on page 70.
+See Photo ID Requirements on page 63.